Have a question? Please check our Frequently Asked Questions below. If you don't find what you're looking for, Contact Us.

-Western calculates the admission average using the prerequisite courses for the program you are applying to in addition to your highest grades.
-Western will not use your math grade in your average for AEO unless it is one of your top grades.
+For Ontario students, your average is calculated using your top 6 U or M level courses, including 4U English.
+Western will not use your math grade in your average for AEO unless it is one of your top 6 grades.

 Please note that applying for AEO status is a two-step process:

 - Apply for the Advanced Entry Opportunity (AEO) using Ivey's application form.
 Ivey AEO status is a separate decision and notification process from your admission to Western.
-The Ivey AEO application is due on Wednesday, January 11, 2017 by 4:00 pm EST.
+The 2023 AEO Application will open October 1, 2022.

 - Apply for admission to Western or one of its affiliated university colleges through the Ontario Universities Application Centre (OUAC) at www.ouac.on.ca.
 Choose any academic program or module at Western for your first two years of university study.
 Please indicate your interest in Ivey AEO status on your Western application.